PrajwalKusha/JobScout-AI/README.md

 ---

-## 🧪 Demo Video (Coming Soon)
+## 🧪 Demo Video

-🎥 A short walkthrough video showing full functionality will be added soon.
+🎥 A short walkthrough video showing full functionality is up on LinkedIn.
-Stay tuned!

 ---